WilDoane/TDD-JavaScript-Demo/01DieRoll/README.txt

   alert(x);            // 60
   alert( sum(2, 3) );  // 5

-Functions may take one or more inputs (e.g., a and b in the sum function) and may return a value.
+Functions may take zero or more inputs (e.g., a and b in the sum function) and may return a value.

 [1] http://www.butunclebob.com/ArticleS.UncleBob.PrinciplesOfOod